furkanaksit/university-numerical-analysis/README.md

  * Numerical Integral

 ---
-* Inverse of a Matrix
+* Inverse of a Matrix - Gauss-Jordan Method
 * Determinant of a Matrix
 * Adjacent Matrix
 * cofactor Matrix